ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   > The use of [[differential graded Lie algebras]] to model spaces was developed by [[Daniel Quillen|D. Quillen]] [in the 60s of the last century](rational+homotopy+theory#Quillen69.
 However, despite having algebraic models for each space, in some cases their effective calculation turns out to be very complex.

   > In this talk we will give explicit minimal Quillen models for the [[product topological space|Cartesian products]] of certain spaces in terms of derivations of their models.
 The model presented also allows us to explicitly describe a model for the [[diagonal map]].
 These explicit models are very useful to address the study of invariants such as the sectional category of a map which generalizes the the [[Lusternik-Schnirelmann category]] and [[topological complexity|Topological complexity]].

 \linebreak

+* 13 May 2024

+  Iman Marivan (Duke University):

+  *Locality, Symmetry, and Coherence Through the Lens of Quantum Information*

+  > The primary goal of [[quantum information science]] is to harness the power of quantum systems for computing and information-processing tasks.
+Interestingly, the quantum information perspective also provides new insights and raises new questions about the fundamental concepts of locality, symmetry, and coherence.
+In the first part of my talk, I will discuss an ongoing project focused on understanding the implications of symmetries and the locality of interactions within the framework of quantum circuits.

+\linebreak